Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Discussion

 \section{Discussion}

-With no labels or prior information, the only starting point for unsupervised sorting algorithms is a straightforward difference between data points.
-All three algorithms here, PCA, t-SNE, and UMAP, are based on the covariance matrix, with the former using it directly and the latter two using as a foundation for distribution functions.
+With no labels or prior information, the only starting point for unsupervised NLDR algorithms is a straightforward difference between data points.
+All three algorithms here, PCA, t-SNE, and UMAP, are based on the covariance matrix, with the former using it directly and the latter two using it as a foundation for distribution functions.
 As PCA is a linear algorithm that lowers dimension by discarding all but a few (in this case two) directions of maximal variance, it is insufficient for data clustering except in the simplest cases.
-Both t-SNE and UMAP find nonlinear mappings to the lower-dimensional visualization space, with the former using a single global distribution and the latter using local distributions.
-Consequently, UMAP was better at preserving the graph structure of the original data, resulting in tighter clusters that were separated more clearly.
+Both t-SNE and UMAP find nonlinear mappings to the lower-dimensional space, with the former using a single global distribution and the latter using local distributions.
+Consequently, UMAP better preserved the graph structure of the original data, producing tighter clusters.

-More compact clusters did not necessarily result in better performance, however.
-This was especially true in recordings with multiple heart problems, in which many different arrhythmias were grouped together (e.g. Cluster 4 in Figure \ref{fig:signal_examples209} and Cluster 2 in Figure \ref{fig:signal_examples207}).
-In these cases, both algorithms tended to put arrhythmias at the outer edges of the mappings, a placement consistent with previous studies of outliers \cite{islam2025outlier}.

-The relative orientation of the clusters depended on the lead geometry and choice of initialization.
-As we initialized the distributions of both algorithms with PCA, their mappings inherited the directionality of the principal components.
-However, both nonlinear algorithms used the full covariance matrix, i.e., they did not discard components, which often resulted in multiple characteristic directions.
-Usually, the “new” local axes were formed by horizontal and vertical reflections of the original PCA slopes (more apparent for UMAP, as t-SNE had the conflicting preference to have global circular symmety).
-A provocative consequence was that some clusters were orthogonal to each other, e.g., atrial vs. ventricular arrhythmias and patterns with early vs. late timing.